 In addition to being designed primarily for matching responses from audio transcripts, these applications differ from lrd in other key aspects.
 First, the Autoscore package controls for participant errors via a set of hard-coded spelling and grammar rules that are available for the user to select from (e.g., match words based on root words, ignore double letters, etc.).
-While this rules-based approach can account for a variety of common response errors, it requires researchers to guess which type of errors will be most likely to occur, rather having the flexibility to account for errors as they are detected.
-TSR, on the other hand, uses a fuzzy-matching approach in which the individual tokens (i.e., words) comprising the key and the response are each sorted alphabetically before comparing the match between the two ordered strings (see Bosker, in press for an overview).
-However, while both lrd and TSR provide means of fuzzy string matching, lrd’s use of Levenshtein distance is more appropriate for the single-word responses that are commonly elicited in memory research (e.g., cued- and free-recall testing).
+While a rule-based approach can account for several common response errors, it requires researchers to guess which type of errors will be most likely to occur, rather having the flexibility to account for errors as they are detected.
+TSR, on the other hand, uses a fuzzy-matching approach in which individual tokens (i.e., words) comprising the key and the response are each sorted alphabetically before comparing the match between the two ordered strings (Bosker, in press).
+However, while lrd and TSR provide means of fuzzy string matching, lrd’s use of Levenshtein distance is more appropriate for the single-word responses commonly used in memory research (e.g., cued- and free-recall testing).

-While both Autoscore and TSR were each designed for matching sentences, lrd’s sentence scoring matching provides additional functionality by including output for omitted and extra items from each participant’s response, allowing researchers to whether certain words in each sentence are commonly forgotten.
-Furthermore, neither Autoscore nor TSR were designed to handle open-ended response tasks such as free-recall, in which there is not always a direct one-to-one correspondence between participant responses and answer key items.
+Further, while Autoscore and TSR were each designed for matching sentences, lrd’s sentence scoring matching provides additional functionality by including output for omitted and extra items from each participant’s response, allowing researchers to whether certain words in each sentence are commonly forgotten.
+Neither Autoscore nor TSR were designed to handle open-ended response tasks such as free recall, in which there is not always a direct one-to-one correspondence between participant responses and answer key items.
 Finally, lrd includes several plotting and summary functions, allowing researchers to quickly assess trends in their scored output.
-Taken together, lrd provides researchers with a comprehensive set of tools for easily scoring lexical output from a variety of recall paradigms while also providing functions for easy data exploration.
+Taken together, lrd provides researchers with a comprehensive set of tools that are particularly tailored towards scoring lexical output from a variety of recall paradigms quickly and accurately while also providing data visualization for data exploration.

 Summary and Conclusion